ogarcia/rockpass/README.md

 rockpass
 ```

-Finally if you want to execute the server witout database (for testing) you
+Finally if you want to execute the server without database (for testing) you
 can configure `url` as `:memory:`.
 ```
 ROCKET_DATABASES='{rockpass = { url = ":memory:" }}' rockpass